POA tasks for Exchange management can fail with an error like the following:

 Error: The WinRM client sent a request to an HTTP server and got a response saying the requested HTTP URL was not available.
 This is usually returned by an HTTP server that does not support the WS-Management protocol.

 The binding on "Default Web Site" is configured incorrectly.
-Please make sure that the connection to the FQDN and NETBIOS names of the Exchange host on port 80 are managed by "Default Web Site."
+Please make sure that the connection to the FQDN and NETBIOS names of the Exchange host on port 80 are managed by "Default Web Site".
+The IPs should be unassigned.

 For additional errors, see this Exchange Team Blog article: Troubleshooting Exchange 2010 Management Tools startup issues